 Loving to share his musical knowledge he gives private lessons in guitar, | 5-string banjo | and bass guitar at his home studio.

-Perhaps the very long period of being a passionate amateur (< lat. amare [to love]) makes him somewhat ‘no trend’ but for sure he’s aware of life’s cultural fluctuations in pop music, exposed in contrasting styles like the early days of The Beatles, Stones, Blue Cheer, The Who, Jimi Hendrix, Tim Buckley, Bob Dylan and the first albums from Roxy Music, Sparks or decades later, Nirvana.
-But best metal album of all times still is Sepultura’s ‘Roots’.
-Beside that he feels inspired by the beauty of strong consistent styles, from country, folk music, rhythm and blues, Rock ‘n Roll, to Bossa Nova, to classical music like Bach, Beethoven, Mozart, Prokofiev, Albinoni, Rossini, Saint-Saëns, Satie and more.
+Perhaps the very long period of being a passionate amateur (< lat. amare [to love]) makes him somewhat ‘no trend’ but for sure he’s aware of life’s cultural fluctuations in pop music, exposed in contrasting styles like the early days of The Beatles, Stones, Blue Cheer, The Who, Jimi Hendrix, Tim Buckley, Bob Dylan and first albums of Roxy Music, Sparks or decades later, Nirvana.
+Best metal album of all times he thinks is Sepultura’s ‘Roots’ (though musically speaking he prefers Deep Purple in Rock 😉 , but that’s Hard Rock).
+Besides he feels inspired by the beauty of strong consistent styles, from country, folk music, rhythm and blues, Rock ‘n Roll, to Bossa Nova, to classical music like Bach, Beethoven, Mozart, Prokofiev, Albinoni, Rossini, Saint-Saëns, Satie and more.
 Maria Callas singing ‘Avé Maria’, Léo Ferré and the Afro classical jazz of Nina Simone.
 Actually it’s just too much to mention but a good listener might notice him drinking the world, somehow like Picasso did, according to a friend.
 In spite of and thanks to all those styles, he thinks his personal global visions have brought him a style of his own.
 As long as he can turn emotions like happiness, sadness, romanticism, joy, love and loss of love into music.
 Which of course can even be expressed in ethnological forms.
 Maybe because of his Indonesian/Dutch blood with French ancestors he always felt as a child of the world.